Admitting now

 The patient with withdrawal history

 You have tried to stop before.
 The withdrawal broke you — seizures, vomiting, uncontrolled anxiety.
-You cannot safely withdraw at home.
-Medical withdrawal management is the clinical standard.
+You cannot safely withdraw at home. clinical withdrawal monitoring is the clinical standard.

 04 — The pathway